 Shared Data

 Shared Data is unrestricted information that has been entered by one partner agency and is visible to other partner agencies using HMIS.
-Vermont’s HMIS is designed as a Not Shared system that defaults to not sharing data.
+Vermont’s HMIS is designed as a Shared system that defaults to sharing data.
 Partner agencies have the option of changing their program settings to share client data not shared by default.

 Not Shared Data